chicio/chicio.github.io/src/posts/2021-05-31-swift-linux-test-local-ci-docker-container.md

 #### Conclusion

 Yes that's all for Swift testing on Linux locally and on Github Actions.
-I promised you it would have been a "quick tips" post :stuck_out_tongue_closed_eyes:.
-I hope you will find it useful.
+I promised you it would have been a "quick tips" post. :stuck_out_tongue_closed_eyes: I hope you will find it useful.